By-Laws and Governance

 Section 3. – NOTICE of MEETING of MEMBERS:

-A written notice of each meeting of members, stating the place, day, hour thereof and the purpose for which the meeting is to be held shall be given not less than 14 days nor more than 45 days before such meeting, to each member entitled to vote thereat, by leaving such notice with him or at his residence or usual place of business, or by mailing it addressed to such member at his address as it appears on the books of the corporation.
+A written notice of each meeting of members, stating the place, day, hour thereof and the purpose for which the meeting is to be held shall be given not less than 14 days nor more than 45 days before such meeting, to each member entitled to vote thereat, by leaving such notice with them or at their residence or usual place of business, or by mailing it addressed to such member at their address as it appears on the books of the corporation.
 To facilitate correspondences, e-mail addresses, if provided, may be used in lieu of residential addresses.